List of Led Zeppelin songs written or inspired by others

 In their career, the British rock band Led Zeppelin recorded many songs that consisted, in whole or part, of pre-existing songs, melodies, or lyrics.
 They sometimes credited those sources; sometimes not.
-The band has been sued a number of times over attribution, some cases having concluded with others being awarded writing credit for the song in question.
+The band has been sued a number of times over attribution, some cases having concluded with others being awarded writing credit for the song in question, some not.

 This is a partial list of songs that contributed to or inspired Led Zeppelin songs or covers.
 It includes non-controversial ones the band attributed to other writers from the outset.

 Led Zeppelin

 "Babe I'm Gonna Leave You"

 The band covered Joan Baez's version of the song written by Anne Bredon; both guitarist Jimmy Page and singer Robert Plant were fans of Baez.
-Baez's album had originally indicated no writing credit, and Led Zeppelin credited the song as "Trad. arr.
+Baez's album Joan Baez in Concert, where Baez's version of the song appeared, had originally indicated no writing credit, and Led Zeppelin credited the song as "Trad. arr.
 Page".
 In the 1980s, Bredon was made aware of Led Zeppelin's version of the song, and since 1990 the Led Zeppelin version has been credited to Anne Bredon/Jimmy Page & Robert Plant.
 Bredon received a substantial back-payment of royalties.
-Music critic Andy Hermann researched and disproved the common accusation that Page copied the guitar riff from either Chicago or George Harrison.
+Music critic Andy Hermann researched and rejected the common accusation that Page copied the guitar riff from either Chicago or George Harrison.
+The basis of the intro riff may have also been inspired by Donovan's track "Hampstead Incident”.
+This song featured on the album Mellow Yellow: both Page and John Paul Jones featured as guest musicians on the album.